-Nationally, the racial composition of those on death row is 45% white, 42% black, and 11% latino/latina.
-Of jurisdictions with more than 10 people on death row, Texas (69%) and Pennsylvania (70%) continue to have the largest percentage of minorites on death row.
-Nearly 80% of the victims in crimes that resulted in executions were white.
+Nationally, the racial composition of those on death row is 45% white, 42% black, and 11% Latino/Latina.
+Of jurisdictions with more than 10 people on death row, Texas and Pennsylvania continue to have the largest percentage of minorities on death row, 69% and 70% respectively.
+Nearly 80% of the murder victims in the crimes that resulted in executions were white.
 (Generally, only about 48% of murder victims are white.)